Sibtain24/Tic-Tac-Toe-Game/README.md

 ## Instructions to Play this Game:

-1) Download the 'main.py' if you have Python installed in your PC or else download the 'Tic-Tac-Toe.exe' file.
+1) Download the 'main.py' file if you have Python installed on your PC or else download the 'Tic-Tac-Toe.exe' file.

 2) Run the 'main.py' or 'Tic-Tac-Toe.exe' file.